Lordwan/Ebookstore-App/README.md

 # EBOOKSTORE APP
 This is a bookstore app using the jdbc plugin to create a sql database.
 Java definitions are then used to manipulate the bookstore as needed.
+Credit given to #htorun for the DBTablePrinter.java program which prints the results in the console

 # -Step 1-